iee-ihu-gr-course1941/ADISE21_Chris_174861/README.md

 	 'https://users.it.teithe.gr/~it174861/ADISE21_Chris_174861/www/nine_men_morris.php/board/piece'
 ```
 Place or move piece (this will depend on how many pieces you have remaining):
-1. When placing a piece:
+1. When placing a piece (Used for elimination too):
 ```bash
 curl -X PUT \
 	 -H 'Content-Type: application/json' \